LRB-IIMCB/ninetails/README.md

 ### Classification of reads using standalone functions

-The **ninetails** pipeline may be also launched without the wrapper - as sometimes it might be useful, especially if the input files are large and/or you would like to plot some produced matrices.
+The **Ninetails** pipeline may be also launched without the wrapper - as sometimes it might be useful, especially if the input files are large and/or you would like to plot some produced matrices.

 The first function in processing pipeline is ```create_tail_feature_list()```.
 It extracts the read data from the provided outputs and merges them based on read identifiers (readnames).
 This function works as follows: